 Unconventional & Unexpected: American Quilts Below the Radar, 1950-2000, by Roderick Kiracofe, was first published in 2014.
 When the book arrived, scores of quilters both traditional and modern felt a renewed sense of excitement about making quilts since the “unconventional” examples on the pages of the book were imbued with such creativity and energy.
 It broke open a new way of thinking about quilts and truly changed the conversation.
 Quiltmakers all over the world have a copy (though it has been out of print for a few years, with used versions often selling for hundreds of dollars online).

-This classic book of extraordinary quilts eventually went out of print — until now.
-At long last, the second edition of Unconventional & Unexpected is available again to audiences clamoring for its return.
+At long last, the second edition of Unconventional & Unexpected is available again to audiences clamoring for its return!

 For more than three decades, famed quilt collector and best-selling author Roderick Kiracofe has been sought out by major art museums and top quilt industry figures for his exceptional taste, experience, and advice.
 He is active on social media and a regular presence in galleries and quilt shows across the country.